AishaEvering/FaceVerification/README.md

 ### ☑️ Todos...

-* Deploy the model so it can easily verfiy faces.
+* Deploy the model so it can easily verify faces.

 ### 📖 Dataset

 * ~400 Anchor images taken with my webcam.
 They are currently stored in my Google Drive.
 * ~400 Positive images taken with my webcam.
 They are currently store in my Google Drive.
-* ~400 Negatvie images provided my tutorial, labled Faces in the Wild.
+* ~400 Negative images provided my tutorial, labeled Faces in the Wild.

 ## 🙏 Acknowledgments